 Don’t forget the role that space planning and inventory plays in clustered environments where a single planogram can be applied to a few hundred stores.
 Making changes, however small, can also have a massive impact.

-And accuracy is key here.
-If it’s not accurate, there will be redundant stock sitting in one (or more) of your stores while another of your stores will run out of stock completely.
 The result will be obvious: a loss in overall sales.
 But more than that, if it happens regularly, it’ll also mean that your customers will come to expect that you don’t stock certain products anymore.

-Assortment planning - the “process of selecting the collection of products which will be on offer in particular areas (localisation) and specified periods of time (seasonality)” - entails the evaluation of your individual product attributes.
+Assortment planning - the “process of selecting the collection of products which will be on offer in particular areas (localisation) and specified periods of time (seasonality)” - entails the evaluation of your product attributes.

-This is so as to address the preferences and needs of your customers.
+This is to address the preferences and needs of your customers.
 As for why it’s so important, it’s simple: in ensuring shopper satisfaction, as retailers, you can increase the financial performance of your stores.
 Of course, your assortment variety does increase the cost of your inventory.

 Selecting your collection of products is important.
 However, it won’t mean much if you select the wrong amount or even select them at the wrong time.
 It’s now up to you to figure out how much of each product you’ll need at any given time.

 In having an inventory plan, you’ll not have to worry about overstocking.
 An effective inventory plan will indicate “when demand for a specific stock will increase”.

 When it comes to your space plan, there are two separate functions to consider: